 Utterback holds a U.S. patent (2004) for video tracking software she co-developed with collaborator Romy Achituv for their Text Rain installation.

 Utterback has been an Assistant Professor in the Department of Art & Art History at Stanford since 2013.
-She also holds a courtesy appointment in the Department of Computer Science and is currently the Art & Art History point person for the undergraduate Art Practice & Computer Science joint major.
+She also holds a courtesy appointment in the Department of Computer Science.